 Partnership & Financial Feasibility Framework

-The City has also engaged the Development Finance Initiative (DFI) in the UNC Chapel Hill School of Government to work in collaboration with this effort to assist the City with evaluating partnership potential and financial feasibility of building reuse that complements the core principles and vision outlined in the Dix Park Master Plan.
+The City has also engaged the Development Finance Initiative (DFI) in the UNC Chapel Hill School of Government to work in collaboration with the Building & Site Analysis efforts to assist the City in evaluating partnership potential and financial feasibility of building reuse that complements the core principles and vision outlined in the Dix Park Master Plan.